 Step 10.
 Review whatever you have selected,confirm all the settings and click Create.
 Wait for the final result.

-Follow the steps above, you can sync files among multiple servers as you want to.
-However, if you want to properly use DFS, the servers need to be part of an Active Directory Domain.
+Follow the steps above, you can sync files among multiple servers as you want.
+However, using DFS Replication requires Active Directory Domain.
 And it only supports NTFS file system, so you cannot sync files with other file systems, such as FAT, ReFS, etc. More so, you will find that DFS Replication is not working and give you some errors code like 1706, 9026,9036, 9098, etc. It makes users feel upset.

 Method 2: Synchronize files between Windows Server via AOEMI Backupper Server

 Why AOMEI Backupper Server?

-AOMEI Backupper Server is a backup and restore software which is aimed to solve the problem of server users.
-It can not only solve your problem concerned to backup and restore feature but also clone feature.
-With it, you can sync files or folders easily.
-And in the latest version, there is a new feature called real-time file sync.
+AOMEI Backupper Server is a professional file sync software which is designed for server computers.
+It can help you sync files or folders effortlessly without Domain required.
+And it supports all kinds of file system, including NTFS, FAT32, exFAT, etc. Besides, you can do synchronization file in real time between Windows Server.
 It is used to monitor the files for changes and synchronize the new added, modified or deleted files from source to target path as soon as the change has occurred.

 Specific steps to sync files between Windows servers

 Step 1.
 Create a shared folder and set up permission for Windows servers you want to share files with.

 Step 2.
 Download AOMEI Backupper Server, install and launch it.

 Step 3.
 Click Backup and File Sync subsequently.

 Step 4.
-Click Add Folder to select the file or folder you want to sync to your shared folder, then select the destination path for it.
-After all finish, click Start Sync.
+Click Add Folder to select the file or folder you want to sync to your shared folder, then select the destination path.

 Step 5.
 (Optional) Click Schedule and choose Real-time Sync if you want to real-time monitor the source files or folders.
 If you choose this feature, the program will sync the changed files or folders immediately when the source files or folders have been changed.